notofonts/noto-docs/src/descriptions/NotoSansVai.md

-Noto Sans Vai is a unmodulated (“sans serif”) design for texts in the African _Vai_ script.
+Noto Sans Vai is an unmodulated (“sans serif”) design for texts in the African _Vai_ script.
 It has multiple weights, contains 305 glyphs, and supports 304 characters.